-- In some cases, solving the complex equations can be too computationally expensive for real-time control; - In some cases, the effect is a 'bang-bang' control regime: actions are repeatedly too drastic and cause overshooting of desired outcomes; - In some cases, e.g. for new or ill-understood devices & environments, the equations may not be known yet; developing them might be years of work; the resulting equations might be difficult to understand.
+- In some cases, solving the complex equations can be too computationally expensive for real-time control. - Often, the equations implement a 'bang-bang' control regime: actions are either full on in one direction or full on in the other direction.
+For some tasks a bang-bang control regime might result in actions being repeatedly too drastic and desired outcomes being overshot. - In some cases, e.g. for new or ill-understood devices and environments, the equations may not be known yet; developing them might be years of work; and the resulting equations might be difficult to understand.